humlab-speech/visible-speech-deployment/README.md

 ### Prerequisites
 A Linux environment with a somewhat recent version of Docker + Docker Compose.

+If you are using WSL2, you will run into issues if you put this project inside an NTFS mount, such as /mnt/c, use a location inside the WSL2 container instead, such as ~/

 ### Steps

-* Move .env-example to .env and fill it out with appropriate information. docker build -t hs-rstudio-session ./session-manager/docker/rstudio-session-instance
+* Move .env-example to .env and fill it out with appropriate information.
 * Generate some local certificates.
 These would not be used in production, but we assume a local development installation here. `openssl req -x509 -newkey rsa:4096 -keyout certs/localtest.me/cert.key -out certs/localtest.me/cert.crt -nodes -days 3650`
 * Grab latest webclient `git clone https://github.com/humlab-speech/webclient`
 * Grab latest webapi `git clone https://github.com/humlab-speech/webapi`
 * Install & build webclient `cd webclient && npm install && npm run build && cd ..`
-* Install vendors for webapi `cd webapi && php composer.phar install && cd ..`
+* Make sure you have the PHP extension for MongoDB & Install vendors for webapi `cd webapi && php composer.phar install && cd ..`
+* Go to docker/session-manager and run `build-session-images.sh`.
+This will take some time and it's fine if this isn't completed before you proceed, so you might want to do this in a separate terminal.
 * Run `docker-compose up -d`
 * Gitlab setup
   * Sign-in to Gitlab with the root account.
   * Go to `settings` in your avatar menu.
   * Go to `Access Tokens`.
   * Create an access token with `api` access.
 Name doesn't matter.
 Enter this access token into your .env